 In what seemed like a smart idea at the time, the notes and curriculum were moved to a simple website, and the Wing Chun Concepts online guidebook was born.
 Over the last decade, the coursework has continued to evolve, and the underlying technology has evolved with it.
 Although originally intended only for students attending our local, in-person training, we began to receive emails and phone calls from people around the US and around the world that wanted access.
 They didn't have access to Wing Chun classes, they explained, or their teacher had no organized curriculum or notes.
 We listened, and decided to help.

 The Concepts website now represents a state-of-the-art training experience.
-Whether you are training in-person at Kung Fu Birmingham or a FFMA Affiliate School, or opting for our distance-learning program, you'll have access to the complete online curriculum.
+Whether you are training in-person at an existing martial arts school, or learning on your own, you'll have access to a complete online curriculum and guidebook with detailed notes and explanations of the forms, drills, techniques, underlying concepts and philosophy of Wing Chun.
 The current generation of our online training program includes the following features:

 ALL ACCESS, ANY DEVICE